IB Maths AA Differentiation: Common Mistakes and Revision Guide

 FAQ

-What does differentiation mean in IB Maths AA?
+What does the derivative represent in IB Maths AA?

-Differentiate the function, substitute the x-coordinate to get the gradient, then use the point and gradient in a straight-line equation.
+Differentiate to find the gradient function, substitute the x-coordinate to get the tangent gradient, then use the point and gradient in a straight-line equation.
+Do not substitute before differentiating.

 Exam Strategy